Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

   * View a list of all bank accounts
   * Create a new bank account
   * Edit the selected bank account
-  * Filter the list of bank accounts by account number and customer full name
+  * Filter bank accounts by account number and customer full name
   * Add a new credit card to the selected bank account
   * View a list of all credit cards
-  * Filter the list of credit cards by expiration date
+  * Filter credit cards by expiration date
   * Deposit money to the selected credit card
   * Transfer money to the selected credit card
 ## 3. Overall description